 Criztal Hernandez was co-advised by Drs.
 Dallas Hoover and Kalmia Kniel, both in UD's Dept. of Animal and Food Sciences.

 Project: Removal of Salmonella Newport and E. coli from Water Using a Zero Valent Iron Filtration System

 Kamedra McNeil was advised by Dr. Janine Sherrier in UD's Dept. of Plant and Soil Sciences.

 School: Winston-Salem State University / Major: molecular biology

 Project: Early Development of Symbiotic Root Nodules in Pisum sativum

-Bianca Morales was advised by Drs.
+Bianca Morales was co-advised by Drs.
 Carmine Balascio and Anastasia Chirnside, both in UD's Dept. of Bioresources Engineering.

 School: UD / Major: environmental engineering with minors in chemistry and economics

 Project: Automated Water Quality Sampling for Evaluation of an Advanced Bioretention System